-With no estate or inheritance taxes, Ohio is a hands-off state in terms the allocation of your financial legacy.
-The rest of Ohio inheritance laws surrounding these topics are fairly typical, but the ins and outs of estate planning can still be rather complicated.
+With no estate or inheritance taxes, Ohio is a hands-off state in terms of the allocation of your financial legacy.
+The rest of Ohio’s inheritance laws surrounding these topics are fairly typical, but the ins and outs of estate planning can still be rather complicated.
 So if you’re in need of some help, a financial advisor could provide expert guidance tailored to your specific needs.
 Let’s break down the inheritance laws in Ohio.

 Does Ohio Have an Inheritance Tax or Estate Tax?

 While it’s definitely welcome news for many that Ohio has no estate or inheritance taxes, that doesn’t leave you exempt from a number of other taxes you must file in the name of either the decedent or his or her estate.
 These include:

-- Final individual federal and state income tax returns: Each due by tax day of the year following the individual’s death.
+- Final individual federal and state income tax returns: Each is due by the tax day of the year following the individual’s death.

 - Federal estate/trust income tax return: Due by April 15 of the year following the individual’s death.